OpaquePublisher/documentation/docs/prepAccount/github/index.md

 title: What is Github?
 layout: default
 nav_order: 1
-parent: Understanding Websites
-grand_parent: Setting Up Your Github Account
+parent: Setting Up Your Github Account
 ---

 # What is Github?